Abhinayagn/Portfolio/Job-Market-Web-Scraping/ReadMe.md

-# Job Market Web Scraping
+# Job-Market-Web-Scraping

+## Goal
+To collect and analyze real-time job postings from company career pages in order to understand current hiring trends, role demand, and location patterns for Data Analyst and Business Analyst positions, supporting data-driven career and market insights.

-## Overview
+## Description
-This project focuses on collecting real job postings from company career pages using web scraping techniques.
-The goal is to analyze current hiring trends for Data Analyst and Business Analyst roles by extracting structured job data directly from job application platforms.
+This project focused on scraping real-world job postings directly from company career pages powered by Greenhouse application systems.
+The objective was to avoid outdated or duplicate listings commonly found on job boards and instead extract structured job data directly from employer sources.

-## What this project does
-- Scrapes real job postings from Greenhouse-powered career pages
-- Extracts job title, company, location, and posting details
-- Stores cleaned job data into CSV files for analysis
+The dataset includes job attributes such as job title, company name, location, and posting details.
+The project involved identifying Greenhouse-based job pages, extracting embedded JSON data, handling dynamic content using browser automation, cleaning and structuring the data, and storing the results in CSV format.
+Analyst-specific roles were further filtered to enable focused job market analysis.

-## Tools Used
+## Skills
-- Python
-- Playwright
-- JSON parsing
-- Pandas
-- CSV
+web scraping, data extraction, JSON parsing, data cleaning, data structuring, automation, exploratory data analysis, business insight generation.

-## Output Files
+## Technology
-- Greenhouse job listings
-- Filtered real job postings
-- Analyst-specific job roles
+Python, Playwright, Requests, JSON parsing, Pandas, CSV.

-## Use Case
+## Results
-This project helps job seekers understand real hiring demand and avoids fake or expired job listings by pulling data directly from employer systems.
+The analysis successfully identified real and active job postings directly from employer career systems, reducing noise from expired or duplicate listings.
+Clear patterns in analyst role availability and geographic distribution were observed, enabling better understanding of current hiring demand.
+The extracted insights can be used for targeted job searches, workforce planning, and market trend analysis.